Shalini-Shukla/github-upload/Final-Project1-Submissions/README.md

 ### Sonar

 1. Create a new deployment using the Jupyter Image that you uploaded on the Cloud Registry.
 Keep the yaml configurations as it is.
-2. Create a service to expose this deployment where Target Port: 9000 Port: 9000.
+2. Once the deployment is created, create a service to expose this deployment where Target Port: 9000 Port: 9000.
 3. Once the service is created, navigate to the URL

 Sonar-Qube-UI looks like -